Gift Guide: Meaningful Mother’s Day Giving

 We get a lot of messages from our community about why they purchased or were moved by a specific product.
 A lot of the reasons center around their own personalities or intentions for themselves but the next reason typically goes into a direction of remembrance of something or someone.

-This Mother’s Day we created several types of gift guides and collections for every type of gifting for the holiday (self-gifting, mother/daughter gifting and gifting for the various moms in your life) but we also wanted to respect the other types of Mother’s Day gifting that we do not talk about as often—that sometimes carries a meaning so personal and often illustrates a connection or bond that transcends this physical life.
+This Mother’s Day we want to respect the other types of Mother’s Day gifting that we do not talk about as often—that sometimes carries a meaning so personal and often illustrates a connection or bond that transcends this physical life.
 That feels bespoke to the wearer simply because of the deeper significance it possesses.

-For the person who is mourning the heavy loss of their own mother, who wishes for one last embrace, one last phone call or who sees their mother’s smile on their own children’s face and hears her voice when tasked with a challenge that feels unbearable, we love the idea of a special locket to keep a picture of her near us always and our Diamond Moon Locket reminds us that like the Moon, her spirit is always with us… even on our darkest nights.
+For the person who is mourning the heavy loss of their own mother, who wishes for one last embrace, one last phone call or who sees their mother’s smile on their own children’s face and hears her voice when tasked with a challenge that feels unbearable, we love the idea of a special locket to keep a picture of her near us always and Diamond Moon Wave Necklace symbolizes the connection we have to the universe and the rhythms of life.

-For those that long to celebrate Mother’s Day as a mother themselves, but have been robbed from holding the title, or are in the beginning stages of trying or who have had to smile through one too many baby showers while they are silently suffering, we feel like the Bouquet Necklace is the perfect expression of hope and promise.
-Daffodils for optimism, Poppies for peace and Daisies for new beginnings.
+For those that long to celebrate Mother’s Day as a mother themselves, but have been robbed from holding the title, or are in the beginning stages of trying or who have had to smile through one too many baby showers while they are silently suffering, we suggest giving the deep symbolism of poppies for hope and renewal or Oshun for healing energy.

 For the mother who often looks into the mirror searching for a glimpse of her past life—the young woman she once was.
-And although would not change a thing, sometimes longs for that carefree girl who danced until dawn, lived only for herself and whose dreams were as endless as her energy, we’d give her the Siren + Diamond Moonwave Necklace Set to remind her that she is still filled with mystery and alluring magic.
+And although would not change a thing, sometimes longs for that carefree girl who danced until dawn, lived only for herself and whose dreams were as endless as her energy, we’d give her Goddess of self-pleasure, Hedone and the Divine Feminine necklace to remind her that she is still filled with mystery and alluring magic.
 That her divine inner Goddess sometimes needs to be summoned up so that she feels the freedom of dancing until dawn again.

 For the mother who has felt loss in her womb or who is putting on a brave face for her family, her friends, her co-workers.
 Who misses a little soul more than they can describe.
-Who looks to nature for signs, who asks the universe for answers, who feels her loss in every inch of her body, we’d give her the Butterfly Necklace because in many cultures, Butterflies are seen as spirits and great metaphors for representing rebirth, transformation, change, hope, and life—because after a loss so great, it is nearly impossible to ever be the same.
+Who looks to nature for signs, who asks the universe for answers, who feels her loss in every inch of her body, we’d give her Artemis, Goddess of wildlife and protector of children.
+Artemis encourages inner strength and the thought of her running wild with our littles through the woods is magical.

 For all of those that spend Mother’s Day with a mixed bag of feelings and sentiment, and who equally celebrate and dread this day for reasons that are sometimes even impossible to articulate — we see you.
 We hold space for you and honor how you choose to observe it.